Sarah Cooper Shows Trump How to 'Person, Woman, Man, Camera, TV' (Video)

-It’s been another crazy roller coaster of a week, and in some unexpected ways.
-And one of said unexpected things was Donald Trump’s repeated bragging about passing a test meant to determine whether someone is in cognitive decline.
-And, of course, Sarah Cooper had to do a video about it.
+This week, Donald Trump repeatedly bragged about passing a test meant to determine whether someone is in cognitive decline.
+It was, ah, a bit of a surprising development.
+And, naturally, since this somehow became the topic of the week with Trump, Sarah Cooper had to put together a really funny video about it.

 In case you’re not familiar with the bit, Cooper takes some of the particularly weird stuff Trump says and acts it out as she lip syncs with the audio of whatever he said.
 In this case, Cooper took aim at the portion of a Fox News interview that aired Wednesday in which Trump tries to explain that the test is very difficult.